MichielCottaar/MCMRSimulator.jl/docs/src/obstructions.md

 # [Obstructions to free diffusion](@id geometry)
 ## Defining the geometry
-MRSimulator.jl comes with a variety of basic components that can be used to represent various components in the tissue microstructure.
+MCMRSimulator.jl comes with a variety of basic components that can be used to represent various components in the tissue microstructure.

 | Component     | Class            | Constructor         |  Dimensionality |
 | ------------- | ---------------- | ------------------- |  -------------- |